jadolg/Unraw/README.md

 # GitHub Unraw

-Provides a button to convert a raw GitHub URL to a standard one.
+A Chrome extension that provides a button to convert a raw GitHub URL to a standard one.

 ![screenshot](./screenshot.png)